briatte/dsr/dsr-02/02-industrial-disputes/README.md

 [cws]: https://www.lisdatacenter.org/news-and-events/comparative-welfare-states-dataset-2020/

+## Documentation

-Make sure to read the [codebook of the dataset][codebook] to gain a better understanding of how the variables we use were measured.
+The [codebook][codebook] of the dataset is available online.
+Make sure to read it to gain a firm understanding of how the data were assembled and measured.

 [codebook]: https://www.lisdatacenter.org/wp-content/uploads/CWS-codebook-2020.pdf